 Additional details include a center seam down the back, swelled edges, and gentle waist suppression to accentuate the long, lean silhouette favored by men around the turn of the century.

-The vest – or “waistcoat” since he’s a Brit – is a matching shade of mid-gray.
+The waistcoat (vest) is a matching shade of mid-gray.
 It is very high-fastening due to the double-breasted layout, with 14 buttons (2 columns of 7 buttons) down the front.
-In addition, it has welted chest and hip pockets and – like the coat – swelled edges.
+In addition, it has welted chest and hip pockets and – like the jacket – swelled edges.
 An adjustable rear strap across the gray silk rear lining maintains the lean look of the era.

-Strangely, the fob was developed in the late 1700s when men carried two pocket watches, one on each end of the chain.
-Luckily, men quickly grew out of this “jewelry” phase and, by the early 1800s, only the fob remained at the other end of the chain.
+Reilly wears a silver-toned pocket watch in his vest pocket, attached to a silver “single Albert” chain and a shield-shaped fob.
+The fob was developed in the late 1700s when men carried two pocket watches, one on each end of the chain.
+Luckily, men quickly grew out of this celebration of excess and, by the early 1800s, only the fob remained at the other end of the chain.

 The matching flat front trousers rise high on his waist with no rear pockets and plain-hemmed bottoms.
 They ostensibly have the fishmouth rear for Reilly’s unseen suspenders.

 Reilly’s dress shirt is crisp and white with double (French) cuffs, fastened with round silver two-sided cuff links.
 The shirt has a stiff and slim white club collar held in place with a silver stud.

 He wears a thin black necktie, tied with a small four-in-hand knot and kept in place with a pearl stickpin.
 The tie is barely visible over the small opening at the top of the vest.

 If his tie is any indication, any of Reilly’s non-suit/shirt attire will be black.
 That includes black leather laced dress shoes, black dress socks, and a black pocketsquare.